Royals vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will send Dylan Cease (2-1) to the mound for his eighth start this season.
+- The White Sox will send Lucas Giolito (1-2) to the mound for his eighth start this season.

-- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- In seven starts, Cease has pitched through or past the fifth inning five times.
-He has a season average of five frames per outing.

 |Opponent